oracle/offline-persistence-toolkit/README.md

 The Offline Persistence Toolkit simplifies life for application developers by providing a response caching solution that works well across modern browsers.
 The toolkit covers common caching cases with a minimal amount of application-specific coding, but provides flexibility to cover non-trivial cases as well.
 In addition to providing the ability to cache complete response payloads, the toolkit supports "shredding" of REST response payloads into objects that can be stored, queried and updated on the client while offline.

 The following sections provide an introduction to the Offline Persistence Toolkit.
-More details can be found in our API JSDoc.
-(Todo: link to JSDoc)
+More details can be found in our API [JSDoc](https://oracle.github.io/offline-persistence-toolkit/ "JSDoc")

 ## Getting Started ##